siimonevans/design-boilerplate/README.md

 ### JS

  - Add and modify JS in `src/assets/scripts`
- - Scripts can be imported as modules or listed in `main.js` depending on skillset
+ - Scripts can be imported as modules or listed in `main.js`
  - Linting available but not enabled by default

 ### Images